awsdocs/amazon-workdocs-user-guide/doc_source/feedback.md

 ## Declining feedback<a name="decline_feedback"></a>

 You can decline to give feedback on any file for which you have received a feedback request\.
-When you decline feedback, Amazon WorkDocs removes the file from your **Awaiting my feedback** list, and you can no longer view the file\.
+When you decline to give feedback, Amazon WorkDocs removes the file from your **Awaiting my feedback** list, and you can no longer view the file\.

 **To decline feedback**